Want to simplify your life? Buy less colors.

 What’s in my Portable Painter Micro:

-- Schmincke Lemon Yellow
+- Cadmium-free Lemon Yellow (BUY)

-- W&N Quinacridone Magenta
+- Quinacridone Magenta (BUY)

 Portable Painter Micro with custom pans (available through their website).
 I also added a full pan for white.